pat310/google-trends-api/README.md

 ### API Methods
 The following API methods are available:
 * [trendData](#trenddata): returns the historical trend data to a provided keyword or an array of keywords - optionally accepts a `timePeriod` object
-* [topRelated](#toprelated): returns the top related keywords to a provided keyword or an array of keywords along with it's percentage of correlation.
+* [topRelated](#toprelated): returns terms that are most frequently searched with the term(s) you entered in the same search session, within the chosen category and country (optional).
+If you didn't enter a search term, top searches overall are shown.
 * [hotTrends](#hottrends): returns the current top 20 trending searches for a given location.
 * [hotTrendsDetail](#hottrendsdetail): same as the [hotTrends](#hottrends) results except with more detail such as links, publication date, approximate traffic, etc.
 * [top30in30](#top30in30): returns the top 30 searches in the past 30 days